MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_10_explore_compliance_mgr.md

 #### Demo Part 1: Show the Microsoft 365 compliance center home page and how to customize the card view and the navigation panel.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.

-1. Sign in with your admin credentials.
+You should already be signed in as the admin.
+If not, sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.
-This takes you to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.